mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 7. As a player, I want any controls or buttons to be colourful, apparent, and attractive.
 8. As a player, while setting up the gameboard, I want the ability to randomly place my ships and reset the gameboard to remove the game pieces (ships) and start placement over again
 9. As a player, once the game board is set up, I want to play against a computer opponent
-10. As a player, once the gameboard is set, up I want to be presented with notifications, visual, and audio cues to understand the game has started and which player's turn it is to take a shot
+10. As a player, once the gameboard is set up, I want to be presented with notifications, visual, and audio cues to understand the game has started and which player's turn it is to take a shot
 11. As a player, I want to be presented with notifications, visual, and audio cues to understand how to take a shot, where my shot is going to be placed, and confirmation that my shot was registered
 12. As a player, once a turn has been taken, I want to be presented with notifications, visual, and audio cues to understand whose turn was taken and if the turn resulted in hitting or missing a ship
 13. As a player, I want to be presented with notifications, visual, and audio cues at all times during the game to keep track of how many hits, how many misses, and how many ships remain for each player